eievui5/bnuuy/examples/README.md

 # Examples

-This directory contains several toy examples for amiquip:
+This directory contains several toy examples for bnuuy:

 * [RabbitMQ Tutorial Examples](#rabbitmq-tutorial-examples) - ports of RabbitMQ's introductory tutorials
 * [Publisher Confirm Example](#publisher-confirm-example) - example of enabling and using publisher confirms